Hacker News Reader: Top @ 2026-02-04 13:19:11 (UTC)

 Key Claims/Facts:

-• Sandbox → production & persistence: Sandboxes can use volumes and snapshots for state, and sandbox.deploy() publishes code directly to Deno Deploy without a separate rebuild; pricing is usage-based.
+• Sandbox→Production & persistence: sandboxes can snapshot and create volumes for state, and sandbox.deploy() can push code straight to Deno Deploy without a separate CI rebuild.

 Parsed and condensed via gpt-5-mini-2025-08-07 at 2026-02-04 13:34:27 UTC